 What characterise your music philosophy and mission?

 I don't think I had a specific mission other than helping some friends and a few young Italian bands in the beginning of my label.
 To be honest, I had no idea what I was doing, and I didn't even think I would continue as a label, and in the meantime I started booking artists around the world, and that's what I really do for a living.
 My booking roster is not necessarily related to my label.
-Early on I worked with Andy Summers, started working with Italian prog legends PFM which lasted almost two decades, booked Soft Works (which I put together: Elton Dean, Allan Holdsworth, Hugh Hopper, John Marshall) which became Soft Machine Legacy in 2004, and then what used to be always, the Soft Machine (me and the late John Marshall always thought that the rebirth of Soft Machine starts in 2002 with Soft Works).
+Early on I worked with Andy Summers, started working with Italian prog legends PFM which lasted almost two decades, booked Soft Works (which I put together: Elton Dean, Allan Holdsworth, Hugh Hopper, John Marshall) which became Soft Machine Legacy in 2004, and then, in 2015, what always used to be, the Soft Machine (me and the late John Marshall always thought that the rebirth of Soft Machine starts in 2002 with Soft Works).
 Initially Soft Works was on the Universal Japan, Tone Center (US) and Mascot Provogue (Europe) labels, and then I developed my booking into a real business, booking until now more than 3000 shows in more than 65 countries around the world, on 5 continents.
 My record label grew along with it, but it’s not necessarily related to each other.
-At one point I had some ambitions and almost got a distribution deal with a $250,000 advance from a major label, who was interested in what I was doing.
-But everything went wrong, when he was about to get the deal and the money, Terra Firma bought EMI and asked EMI to cut on everything.
-Many friends of mine lost their jobs, and I didn't get the distribution and marketing deal.
+At one point I had some ambitions and almost got a distribution deal with a $250,000 advance from a major label, which was interested in what I was doing.
+But everything went wrong, when I was about to get the deal and the money, Terra Firma bought EMI and asked EMI to cut on everything.
+Many friends of mine lost their jobs at EMI, and I didn't get the distribution and marketing deal.
 But perhaps, that was one of the best things that happened to me: I became truly independent, and I remain truly independent until now, stubbornly independent, and that is my philosophy, or maybe that’s also my mission?
 I don't compromise, I do what I like and I enjoy what I do.
 I've for sure have lost money on my label, financing all with my booking business, but I have achieved something, I've made it possible for a lot of amazing music to be made, and I can proudly say that I've helped some of the artists to be truly themselves, and shine with their incredible talent.
-Like Mark Wingfield , Boris Savoldelli, Asaf Sirkis, Markus Reuter, Dewa Budjana, Dwiki Dharmawan, Beledo, Dusan Jevtovic, Xavi Reija, Michel Delville and many of his projects, as well as Dennis Rea and several of his projects.
+Like Mark Wingfield, Boris Savoldelli, Asaf Sirkis, Markus Reuter, Dewa Budjana, Dwiki Dharmawan, Beledo, Dusan Jevtovic, Xavi Reija, Michel Delville and many of his projects, as well as Dennis Rea and several of his projects.
 And several others.
 Great people, dear friends, wonderful musicians, I allowed them to be themselves and be completely free.
 Being emotionally, intellectually and artistically free, it’s the essence of our lives, but many are afraid of it, afraid of being themselves.
 That’s also my mission, freedom.
 And to document the expression of artistic freedom.
 Many of my releases would never sell a lot, but who cares, we made art possible.
 We want to be appreciated for what we are doing, something that comes from ourselves freely, we do not want to make ‘happy’ others with someone that we do not feel to do it.
 Which unfortunately many do.
+I must admit, that while I am fairly well organized and punctual with my booking business, I am not a very good administrator when it comes in my label.
+Too much work for one small big guy, I was mostly focusing oil making the music possible.
 (Photo: Leonardo Pavkovic & Caravan, 2022)

 "I do not think I miss anything.
 Despite me being a romantic and idealist person, I am also very pragmatic.
 I do not miss the past, I miss the future.
 I'm am a pragmatic stubborn dreamer.
 I have desire to know more, to learn more, got visit more countries and to discover more great music."